juju/juju-gui-charm/README.md

 That tells me I can go to the public-address in my browser via HTTPS (https://ec2-204-236-250-8.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
 You should see something similar.
-(Accessing the GUI via HTTP will redirect to using HTTPS anyway.)
+(Accessing the GUI via HTTP will redirect to using HTTPS.)

-You wil see a login form with the username fixed to "admin".
+You will see a login form with the username fixed to "admin".
 The password is the same as your Juju environment's `admin-secret`, found in `~/.juju/environments.yaml`.